SihanUdayaratna03/MediStore-Diabetes-Prediction-AI/README.md

 ## 🚀 Overview

-**MediStore AI** is a professional, beautifully designed web application built to predict the likelihood of diabetes in patients using clinical biomarkers.
+**MediStore AI Diabetic Prediction System** is a professional, beautifully designed web application built to predict the likelihood of diabetes in patients using clinical biomarkers.
 Powered by a Support Vector Machine (SVM) algorithm, it provides instant, highly accurate risk probabilities, detailed clinical analysis, and personalised health recommendations.

 Designed with a modern **Glassmorphism UI** aesthetic, the application seamlessly bridges the gap between powerful machine learning inference and an intuitive, pharmacist-friendly user experience.